 - Release drivers 430.39 and above already have support for VRS

 - Release drivers 416.16 and above already have support for DXR 1.0

 We’ll also update this part of the guide once more DirectX 12 Ultimate hardware is publicly available.

 We’re constantly adding features to PIX so be sure to check out the PIX blog to get the latest.

 Check out the DirectX 12 Samples Repo to see samples of DirectX 12 Ultimate features.

 Here’s a list of other useful links to check out: https://devblogs.microsoft.com/directx/useful-links/

-We highly encourage developers of all skill levels to join our Discord server if they have any questions: http://discord.gg/directx
+We highly encourage developers of all skill levels to join our Discord server to ask questions and meet other DX developers!
+Go to http://discord.gg/directx